Andrew Phillips, Baron Phillips of Sudbury: Broadcasting and publishing

 From 1976 to 2002, he appeared on BBC Radio 2's Jimmy Young Show as the "legal eagle," giving legal advice to the show's listeners.
 In 1981 and 1982 Phillips presented 30 episodes of The London Programme, a current affairs show on London Weekend Television.

 From 1992 until 2002 Phillips was on the board of the Scott Trust, owner of The Guardian.
 He contributed a number of articles for The Guardian and wrote a monthly law column for Good Housekeeping.
 He was appointed an Officer of the Order of the British Empire in the 1996 New Year Honours.

 Phillips was the Chancellor of University of Essex from April 2003 to July 2013.

 Charity work

 Phillips was co-founder and first chairman of the Legal Action Group in 1971, and also in the same year co-founded The Parlex Group of trans-Europe lawyers.
 He co-founded the Solicitors Pro Bono Group (LawWorks) in 1996, and remained President until his death.
+He also supported Age UK through his representation for the charity on the Funeral Plan Trust board.
+Through this he ensured that funds set aside for funerals pre-purchased from third parties was retained securely and safe from being diverted to commercial interests.
 Phillips was a member of first board of the Community Fund, distributing National Lottery funds.
 Phillips secured funding from The Law Society to set up the Law in Education Project in 1985 to create educational resources for schools.
 In 1989, the Citizenship Foundation was founded out of this project.
 Phillips remained President of the Citizenship Foundation (renamed Young Citizens in 2018) until his death.